Transfer Counseling Office

 The Transfer Counseling staff assists students in planning their transfer from Nassau Community College to four-year institutions of higher education.
 In order to facilitate this process, a number of services are provided.
 Individual counseling appointments can be made by students to assist them in selecting an institution, determine requirements and to complete the application procedure.

-The following local colleges will host on site admissions programs at Nassau Community College during the Spring 2014 semester.
+Local colleges will host on site admissions programs at Nassau Community College during the Spring 2015 semester.
 At these programs students who are graduating may be accepted on the spot and have an evaluation of their transfer credits.
 All institutions will waive their applications fees at these programs.
 Information on financial aid and scholarships will also be available.
 Students should bring unofficial copies of their transcripts from all institutions attended.

 Individual Transfer Counseling Individual counseling involves an exploration of the student's interest and goals.
 Transfer options are explored and the process for applying to four‑year colleges and universities is discussed.